cgoolsby/Gatekeeper/README.md

 MONITORING:
 Kubernetes Native Monitoring as well as Prometheus/Grafana are supported.
 Run Dashboard.sh for Kubernetes and/or Prometheus.sh for Prometheus/Grafana.
+For Prometheus, you will need to clone the prometheus operator from github to your desktop.

 ```
 bash terraForm/Dashboard.sh #Kubernetes Dashboard